prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/customers.md

 ### Step 12: Upload Document

-Upload documents by clicking the upload area or dragging and dropping a PDF file.
+Upload documents by clicking the Upload area or dragging and dropping a PDF file.
 After processing, the system will display a success message.
 You can then manage your documents by using the "View" button to open them or the "Delete" button to remove them from the system.

 ![Step 12: Document Upload](./screenshots/customers.cy.ts/13_upload_document.png)